 Applying Your Core Values in Entrepreneurship

 The entrepreneurship life lends to more balance.
 Being able to structure your work life around your family life and the times you are most creative and most effective.

 “You can’t effectively serve people if you are not first in alignment with your core values.” – Robyn Graham

 Your core values will help you align with the people you work with and the projects you work on.
 You want to attract clients who appreciate and respect your core values.
 This will help you have effective client relationships.
 It’s important to convey your core values to attract clients that align with you.

-When you attract clients that align with your values, you’ll have more balance, feel more productive, and more success with each client.
+When you attract clients that align with your values, you’ll have more balance, feel more productive, and have more success with each client.

-Achieving balance is one when one area of your life is not overshadowing another.
+Achieving balance is when one area of your life is not overshadowing another.
 It is empowering to understand what balance is to you specifically.